Summary

 Explore

-Put a plus sign (+) on the board between the two expressions, and tell the students to figure out how to combine together correctly.
-Have students determine the final expression and write it on the board.
+Show slide 8, which has a plus sign (+) between the two expressions.
+Facilitate a class discussion on how to combine the expressions together correctly.
+Use this time to ask guiding questions, but do not tell students how to combine like terms.
+Have students determine the final expression (–x + 4y) and write it on the board.

 Explain